Advertisement

 It also means it is officially the Summer Olympics season, which begins in only a few weeks on July 26, 2024.
 With the Olympics on its way, it is crucial to address the importance of sleep for elite athletes.

-A month ago, Jesse D. Cook, PhD, from the University of Wisconsin-Madison, presented on optimizing elite athletes’ sleep for peak performance at SLEEP 2024 in Houston.
+A month ago, Jesse D. Cook, MS, from the University of Wisconsin-Madison, presented on optimizing elite athletes’ sleep for peak performance at SLEEP 2024 in Houston.
 At the conference, HCPLive sat down with Cook to discuss sleep optimization and personalized sleep strategies for elite athletes.

 Cook said sleep helps acute functioning day-to-day and long-term health.
 For athletes, good sleep brings quicker and clearer thoughts, faster speed, and better emotional regularity.